-The aim of South Dublin County Council is to make our county the best possible place in which to live, work and do business.
-The Corporate Plan 2015-2019 provides the vision and strategic direction for the South Dublin County Council over the next five years.
+The aim of South Dublin County Council is to make our county a vibrant and inclusive place for the people who live, visit, work and do business here, now and for the future.
+The Corporate Plan 2020 - 2024 provides the vision and strategic direction for the South Dublin County Council over the next five years.

 Councillors and staff of South Dublin County Council are guided by and committed to the following core values in their everyday activities.

-We will act in a sustainable way in relation to finance, the environment, community affairs and socio-economic issues.
-Sustainability means meeting the needs of people today without harming the ability of future generations to meet their needs.
+We will act in a responsible, sustainable way regarding finance, the environment, community affairs and socio-economic issues.

 During consultations with the public and key stakeholders to prepare this Corporate Plan, a number of themes emerged.
 These themes cut across various services and activities, and have influences the objectives of this plan.
 They are outlined below.

 Quality service delivery

 The opportunities created by technological advances enable us to improve how we deliver our services.
 Our focus will be on continually improving the quality of customer service, making services more accessible by using the advances in technology, listening more to service users’ feedback, and ensuring value for money.

 Delivering the Council’s Climate Change Action Plan demands a whole-of-council approach, as climate actions involve several departments and sections within the Council.
 As a result, we have established climate action teams across the whole organisation.